Mary Kom poster

 The inciting incident occurs at 15 minutes when Mary witnesses a boxing match and is captivated.
 She discovers Coach Narjit Singh's boxing academy and decides she must learn to box, despite knowing her father will never approve.
 This awakening disrupts her expected path of becoming a traditional Manipuri woman..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Mary's father discovers her boxing and disowns her.
+This indicates the protagonist's commitment to Mary's father discovers her boxing and disowns her.
 Rather than give up boxing, Mary makes the irreversible choice to leave home and pursue her dream, moving to the boxing academy full-time.
 She chooses her calling over her family's acceptance., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Mary wins her first World Boxing Championship, bringing glory to India.
+Notably, this crucial beat Mary wins her first World Boxing Championship, bringing glory to India.
 This false victory seems like the culmination of her dreams, but it marks the point where new challenges emerge - she discovers she is pregnant, and the question becomes whether she can have both family and career., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Mary loses a crucial qualifying match, her worst defeat.
 The boxing federation refuses to send her to the Asian Games.
 She is told her career is over - she is too old, a mother now, and should retire gracefully.
-Her dream of Olympic glory seems dead., demonstrates the protagonist at their lowest point.
+Her dream of Olympic glory seems dead., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 80% of the runtime.
 Mary watches her sons and realizes they look up to her as a fighter.
 Onler reminds her that she has inspired millions of women.
 She synthesizes her roles - she is both mother AND champion, and these identities strengthen rather than weaken each other.
 She decides to fight for Olympic qualification., demonstrating the transformation achieved throughout the journey.